tisonkun/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>This action is executed immediately when a scale-down operation for the Component is initiated.
 The actual termination and cleanup of the Component and its associated resources will not proceed until the PreTerminate action has completed successfully.</p>
-<p>The container executing this action has access to following environment variables:</p>
+<p>The container executing this action has access to following variables:</p>
 <ul>
 <li><p>KB_CLUSTER_POD_IP_LIST: Comma-separated list of the cluster&rsquo;s pod IP addresses (e.g., &ldquo;podIp1,podIp2&rdquo;).</p></li>
 <li><p>KB_CLUSTER_POD_NAME_LIST: Comma-separated list of the cluster&rsquo;s pod names (e.g., &ldquo;pod1,pod2&rdquo;).</p></li>